maziac/DeZog/documentation/zsimPeripherals.md

 For example to add own ports for input and output with custom behavior.

 There are 2 parts you can add:
-- the business logic
+- the business logic, which is referred to as "Custom Logic", and
-- the UI
+- the UI, which is referred to as "Custom UI".

 The business logic is directly added as javascript code to the simulator.
 The UI code is added to the ZSimulator view.